MohammadxAli/nextjs-starter/README.md

 ## Getting started

+This project is using [pnpm](https://pnpm.io/), so instead of using npm/yarn it is encouraged to install dependencies using pnpm.
+If you don't have pnpm installed on your machine you can [follow the instructions at pnpm docs](https://pnpm.io/installation) to get it up and running for your machine.
 To run the project you need to do the following:

-1. Start by running the `npm install` command to install all the dependencies.
+1. Start by running the `pnpm install` command to install all the dependencies.
 2. Duplicate or rename `.env.local.example` to `.env.local` and update the environment variables.
    The variable values are defined as: